teitei-tk/Marguerite/README.md

 # Marguerite

-Marguerite defines how to access the database and provide interface.
+Marguerite provides a declarative, consistent accessor to data layer.

 ---